bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 ### Using AI for analytics and inventory management

-With AI, restaurants can track customer preferences, predict demand, and optimize stock levels to reduce waste.
+With AI, restaurants can **track customer preferences, predict demand, and optimize stock levels to reduce waste**.
 AI-powered analytics allow businesses to make data-driven decisions about menu offerings, pricing, loyalty programs, and staffing, improving overall efficiency and customer experience.
-In inventory management, AI helps monitor stock in real-time, quickly informing about the need for ingredients reorder.
+In inventory management, **AI helps monitor stock in real-time, quickly informing about the need for ingredients reorder**.